 Below 100 m the strength of the wind can be approximated by a logarithmic wind profile where the strength of the wind increases with height (The Swiss Wind Power Data Website, n.d.).
 Below is the equation used.

 In the equation Vwind is the wind strength at a certain height, hwind.
-Vref is a known wind strength at a reference height, href, which is 2 m for our case.
-The last variable z0 is a roughness length which is an approximation of the terrain (z0 is set to 0.04 m which is an estimate for a fairly open golf course).
+Vref is a known wind strength at a reference height, href, which is 10 m for weather app data.
+The last variable z0 is a roughness length which is an approximation of the terrain (z0 is set to 0.04 m which is an estimate for an open golf course with few trees).

-Figure 8 show what the wind profile look like for a 10 mph wind for the first 40 m above the ground.
+Figure 8 show what the wind profile look like for a 3.5 m/s wind for the first 40 m above the ground.

 References